valters-tomsons/arcadia/README.md

 # Arcadia

-An experimental project in emulating backend services for Battlefield 1943 (possibly others!).
-Project is in early development and is not yet playable.
+An experimental project in emulating backend services for Battlefield games based on Frostbite *1.x*, targeting Playstation 3 clients.
+Project is in early development and is **not playable in any form**.

 **Note**: This project is not affiliated with EA or DICE.

 ## Features

-Currently, enough is "implemented" to allow accessing the game's tutorial.
-When asked to enter email/password, just submit whatever (or keep them empty).
+Currently, enough is implemented to allow connection to backend services and browse menus which require connection with "*EA Online*".

+Both PSN and RPCN clients are supported, for now.

+* PS3 BC2 - login, partial game server connection
+* PS3 1943 - login, access to game tutorial
+* PS3 BC1 - partial connection (*requires a game patch*)

 ## PS3 Client Configuration